 We’re proud to be different!
 As a social business our key objective is to support marginalised young people into work.
 We’re still rated as one of the best food pubs in Greater Manchester, so while enjoying our great hospitality, you can also feel good about helping to change young people’s lives.

-We’re recruiting new chefs too, so if you’re looking for a new challenge and passing on your skills to others, please contact: email@example.com
+We’re always looking for great chefs too, so if you’re looking for a new challenge and passing on your skills to others, please contact: firstname.lastname@example.org

 Please check out our Twitter feed below for recent news and updates!